 Frequently Asked Questions

-• I am able to offer therapy via telehealth in 40 states, including:
+• Through my PSYPACT authorization, I am able to provide therapy via telehealth in over 40 states and territories, including:

 • I provide individual therapy for adult (18+) men and women.
 I do not work with children and do not provide couples counseling or family therapy.